droberts-ada/teaching-react/week1.md

 On the other hand when we build a sequence of lessons slowly, applying a laser focus to each individual learning goal, we find that we actually save time in the long run.
 Taking this measured approach allows students to understand _why_ they're writing the code they write, and how it fits into the big picture.
 That means they can apply the techniques more broadly, and when we build upon them in a future lesson things go much more smoothly.

 With that in mind, we were intentional about easing into React.
-Our schedule looked something like this:
+The schedule we ended up with looked something like this:

 - **Day 1:** What is React?
 How do you build static components?
 How does JSX work?
 How do you use `props`?
 - **Day 2:** Adding CSS, using `PropTypes`.
 Go through a big worksheet of static components.